alicaank/near-clte/README.md

 ```
 # Near - Come Last, Take Everything.

-A small game where a user can create a chance game.
+It is a small game where a user can create a chance game..
 When the game is created, a random number between 1-100 chosen as a counter.
 Each time the play function is called, counter is reduced by 1 and the player who sets the counter to 0 wins the game.

 # Cloning the project